Beyond the Local Void: A data-driven search for the origins of the Amaterasu particle: Introduction

-We revisit this puzzle by leveraging Approximate Bayesian Computation (ABC, \citealt{Beaumont2019}) to enable the use of 3D simulations with \texttt{CRPropa 3} \citep{Batista2022} and the inclusion of a comprehensive description of UHECR propagation in our inference.
-We also include the statistical and systematic uncertainties in the reconstructed properties of Amaterasu, as well as key modelling uncertainties regarding the Galactic and extra-Galactic magnetic fields and possible energy of Amaterasu at its source.
-The result of applying ABC in this context is a 3D posterior distribution of possible source locations that are consistent with the observed energy and direction of Amaterasu, marginalising over the various sources of uncertainty.
-This paper is organised as follows: in Section \ref{sec:simset}, we describe the \texttt{CRPropa 3} simulation setup, the free parameters considered, and our choice of priors, in Section \ref{sec:methods} we detail our implementation of ABC to exploit the results of the simulations, in Section \ref{sec:results} we present our results and in Section \ref{sec:sources} we discuss their implications in the framework of possible astrophysical sources.
+In this work, we use our approach to explore the possibility that Amaterasu's origins extend beyond the Local Void within a standard picture of cosmic ray propagation.
+The paper is organised as follows: in Section~\ref{sec:simset}, we describe the \texttt{CRPropa~3} simulation setup, the free parameters considered, and our choice of prior assumptions, in Section~\ref{sec:methods} we detail our implementation of ABC to exploit the results of the simulations, in Section \ref{sec:results} we present our results and in Section~\ref{sec:sources} we discuss their implications in terms of possible astrophysical sources.